pcapriotti/optparse-applicative/README.md

 See `tests/Examples/Cabal.hs` for a slightly more elaborate example using the arrow syntax for defining parsers.

+Note that the `Arrow` interface is provided only for convenience.
+The API based on `Applicative` is just as expressive, although it might be cumbersome to use in certain cases.

 ## How it works

 A `Parser a` is essentially a heterogeneous list of `Option`s, implemented with